ags/letter_bomb/README.md

 end
 ```

-Your mailer class methods don't have to match your previews, but your mailers should.

-Preview methods are wrapped in a transaction, so it's safe to create new data.

-Hit /mailers/:mailer_name
+Preview class names and methods are arbitrary so long as they return a `Mail` object.

 Alternatives
 ------------

-Also check out 37signals MailView.
+Also check out 37signals [mail_view](https://github.com/37signals/mail_view), which much inspiration was taken from.
+Differences: no automatic reloading of preview classes, no transactional previews, need to mount individual mailers.